pace/cloud-sdk-android/README.md

 Moreover the *AppKit* contains a default `AppWebView`.
 To display an app in this WebView you have to call `AppWebView.loadApp(parent: Fragment, url: String)`.
 The `AppWebView`s parent needs to be a fragment as that's the needed context for the integrated `Android Biometric API`.

 ### AppDrawer
+#### Default AppDrawer
-The `AppDrawer` is an expandable button that can be used to display an app.
+The default `AppDrawer` is an expandable button that can be used to display an app.
 It shows an icon in collapsed state and additionally a title and subtitle in expanded state.
 By default it will be opened in expanded mode.
 To fade in the button with an animation, use `appDrawer.show()`.
-The AppDrawer will be removed if the app is not returned on the next App check again.
+The `AppDrawer` will be removed if the app is not returned on the next App check again.

 **_Note:_** You need to call `AppKit.requestLocalApps(...)` periodically to make sure that Apps get closed when they are not longer available.
 This can be done when the app comes into the foreground or the location changes.